 The Torero will return to action on Saturday, when they host the University of San Francisco in a 2 p.m.
 WCC game at the Jenny Craig Pavilion.
 This will be senior night, as USD will honor Julia Bennett, Klara Wischer and Brittany Conger in a pre-game ceremony.

-The University of San Diego women's basketball team (6-0) will conclude a three-game home stand on Sunday with a 1 p.m. game against Weber State inside the friendly confines of the Jenny Craig...
+The University of San Diego women's basketball team (19-6, 8-6 WCC) will close out the regular-season home portion of their schedule on Saturday with a 2 p.m.
+West Coast Conference game against the...
 Read More [+]